 As some backyard chicken raisers opine, though, modern chickens do not make for very responsible mothers.
 Hence, backyard chicken keepers and farmers ditch the traditional method and get hold of the incubator to do this work by themselves.
 They don’t leave it to chance.

-Since there are two ways to go about hatching, let’s explore the natural hatching way:
+Since there are 2 ways to go about hatching eggs, let’s explore the natural hatching way:

 The best way to hatch eggs is getting them hatched under the care of a broody hen.
 However, a broody chicken isn’t something you can call a norm.
 Broodiness is something which some chickens have and others don’t.